 The New Testament begins in a surprising way: with the genealogy of Jesus Christ.
-As Alistair Begg explains, though, given God’s promises to Abraham and David, this is exactly how it should open.
+Yet as Alistair Begg explains, given God’s promises to Abraham and David, this is exactly how it should open!
 Jesus, the Gospels tell us, is the one in whom all previous promises are fulfilled.
-He is the true Adam and true Israel who comes to represent and redeem God’s people, saving us not because of anything we have done, but by what He has accomplished for us.
+He is the true Adam and true Israel who comes to represent and redeem God’s people, saving us not because of anything we have done but by what He has accomplished for us.

 “At that time Jesus came from Nazareth in Galilee and was baptized by John in the Jordan.
 As Jesus was coming up out of the water, he saw heaven being torn open and the Spirit descending on him like a dove.
 And a voice came from heaven: ‘You are my Son, whom I love; with you I am well pleased.’